kana-master/kana-master/gameflow.md

 Will be rewarded on completion of a level, no matter if the user succeeded or failed.
 Can be used to buy upgrades in the Gems / Jewels store.
 In this way the player can ease the growing complexitiy / difficulity of newly unlocked levels.

-**Heart container**
+**Heart Container**

 Represents the amount of wrong answers a user is allowed to give per level.
 Will be refilled on start of a new level.
-Initially 3 Heart Containers are given.
+Initially, 3 Heart Containers are given.

 **Upgrades**